simonxin/sentinel-like-queries-for-mooncake/README.md

 # Deploy the Sentinel like Queries and workbooks to your Azure subscription in Mooncake:

-## You can choice the template based on your requirement of analytics.
+To simplify the usage of threat check based on Sentinel security experiences, we used ARM template to package the query and workbooks based on monitoring scenarios.
+You can choice the template based on your requirement of analytics.

+## Template by category
 **category** | **discription** | **required data source** | **optional data source** | **deployment**
 ----------- | ----------- | -------------- | --------------- | --------
 Azure Identity and Activity | Provide security analysis for unabnormal AAD signgs and Azure Actiities such as:     <Br/>1) brute attacks and password spray attacks on AAD account,    <Br/>2) Suspicioous permission granting,    <Br/>3) anomalous change in signing location,    <Br/>4) unexpected resource deployments | AuditLogs    <Br/>SigninLogsAzure    <Br/>Activity | | <a href="https://portal.azure.cn/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fsimonxin%2Fsentinel-like-queries-for-mooncake%2Fmaster%2Ftemplate%2FIdentity_Activity.json" target="_blank"><img src="http://azuredeploy.net/deploybutton.png" width="326" height="36"></a>